nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 The other option is an authenticator app that continually generates one-time passcodes.
 When logging into BookFace, it will ask for the one-time passcode, and entering it correctly will log you in.

+### User Choice

+Allow the user to select their preferred method from the list above or SMS authentication.

 ### Nothing

 We're all forgetting the most obvious solution here.
-(In fact, I'm writing this in an edit since I forgot to include it initially!)
+(In fact, I'm writing this during my proof-read since I forgot to include it initially!)
 Just **do nothing**.
 Don't require users to set up multi-factor authentication at all.
 Perhaps enforce stricter password requirements, but with modern password managers, who cares?
 I'll generate a 99-character-long random password just for you, BookFace.

 ## Conclusion

 I think software tokens work the best, because they are very similar to SMS authentication, but without the drawbacks.
 Since it can be all on your phone, then you won't notice any difference.
 In fact, you *may* be able to install some of these apps on your computer as well for convenience (e.g. phone dying or getting lost!)
 Most of these push notification or authenticator apps will have a way to "backup" your codes, so if you lose your phone then you can import your data into the new one.
-Also, you don't share your phone number with these companies, which I think is a nice bonus.
+Also, you don't share your phone number with BookFace, which I think is a nice bonus.